datahappy1/dummy_file_generator/README.md

 #### output is a .csv file
 Let's say you need to generate a dummy .csv file containing 3 columns for Names, Dates and IDs.
-The project element in your config.json would look like:
+The project element in your config.json would need to be setup like:

     {
       "project_name":"dummy1",